 Below: An extensive growth of Dame's Rocket in the marsh area of the Woodland Garden.

 Notes: Dame's Rocket is not indigenous to the Garden area.
 Eloise Butler noted planting it on June 16, 1915 with plants she sourced from the 'Big Bog' at Lake Minnetonka (west of Minneapolis).
 More were planted in 1927 and 1929.
 It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 She noted planting both pink and white types in 1947 and pinks in 1951.
 It has naturalized in North American throughout most of Canada and all of the United States except the states of the Gulf Coast and Arizona.
 In Minnesota, escaped populations will be found in those counties that have cities of size, particularly the metro area counties.
 It is the only species of Hesperis found in Minnesota or in North America, although there are 25 species world-wide.
 In an early spring like 2010 and 2012 first flowers can appear before May 1st and flowering can continue well into the summer.

-Lore and Use: This flower was especially popular in Europe, having originated in Italy, and thus was brought over to America.
+Lore and Use: This flower was especially popular in Europe, having originated in Italy, and thus was brought over to North America.
 It was a favorite of Marie Antoinette.
 There is some early medicinal lore of using the plant as a diuretic and an expectorant and for inducing sweating.
 Gerard (Ref. #6a) and Culpepper (Ref. #4a) are said to have mentioned it.

 Monet grew Dame's Rocket in his garden at Giverny to contrast with his irises that dominate the garden in May.
 Today it is regularly planted there in late March to be in flower for the May Irises.
 After May it is dead-headed and the foliage is kept for the summer annuals to grow through.
 (Ref.# 36a)